Social Anxiety

 Did I do something wrong?
 Kind of, yes.
 Even though you think your dog is well-behaved and there’s no one around, rules are rules.

 Why does this person feel this way?
-You think that maybe he’s been attacked by a dog before that was off-leash, or his dog was attacked, which is why he’s uncomfortable with dogs being off-leash.
+You think that maybe he’s been attacked by a dog that was off-leash before, or his dog was attacked, which is why he’s uncomfortable with dogs being off-leash.

-You can label what they are feeling and say something like this: I hope I’m not making you uncomfortable.
-He’s an adorable dog and he stays by my side.
+You can label their feelings and say something like this: I hope I’m not making you uncomfortable.
+He’s an adorable dog, and he stays by my side.
 I know it’s against park rules, but there’s no one here and he loves running around.

 How do I resolve this?
-There are two things you can do.
-You can put the leash back on and apologize (maybe take it off again later), or you stay off-leash (you stand your ground).
+You can do two things: put the leash back on and apologize (maybe take it off again later), or stay off-leash (stand your ground).

 So those are kind of like the two alternatives.

 Is one of your principles threatened?
 Will you regret not saying anything?
 Only you know that.
-This is a minor thing, a violation of park rules, but some situations could like get you incensed and make your blood boil.
+This is a minor violation of park rules, but some situations could get you incensed and make your blood boil.

-It will be harder to be calm, smile, and repeat what they’re saying, but if you follow this formula, it will ground you and keep you calm in a situation.
+It will be harder to remain calm, smile, and repeat what they’re saying, but following this formula will ground you and keep you calm in a situation.

 Which is a better alternative than to walk away with that anger, take it home, and then take it out on your family?

-And that’s not to say take it out on a stranger by any means, but if you have the tools to resolve it on the spot, then I recommend you do that.
+That’s not to say you should take it out on a stranger by any means, but if you have the tools to resolve it on the spot, then I recommend you do that.

-The more you practice these steps, the easier it will be to respond appropriately.
+The more you practice these steps, the easier it is to respond appropriately.

-You don’t have the luxury to marinate your words, to put things together in an eloquent way.
+You don’t have the luxury to marinate your words, to put things together eloquently.
 The words have to find a way out on time, or else they will sit with you, and that is what you want to avoid at all costs.

-Now, hopefully, you’re not running into too many of these situations, but try these steps out the next time and let me know how you feel.
+Hopefully, you’ll not encounter too many of these situations, but try these steps out the next time and let me know how you feel.

 Please put them on paper.
 Don’t bottle your emotions.
-Do whatever it takes to shake it off and just get them. out of your body
+Do whatever it takes to shake it off and get them out of your body.

 If you’re out and about, and someone reprimands you, there are a few things you can do to stay calm during this on-the-spot conflict that arises.